mautic/mautic-documentation/pages/03.Setup/10.Cron Jobs/docs.en.md

 - `--id=X` is what ID of email, SMS or other entity to send.

-- `--limit=X` is how many contacts to pull from the database for processing, set to 100 by default.
+- `--limit=X` is how many contacts to pull from the database for processing.
 Using this flag each time the cron fires, it processes X contacts.
 The next time the cron job runs, it processes the following X contacts, and so on.

 - `--batch=X` controls how many emails processed in each batch.
-This can be different for every provider.
-For example, Mautic has API connection to SparkPost.
-Their API can send - at present - 1000 emails per call.
-Therefore the batch should be 1000 for the fastest sending speed with this provider.
-Many SMTP providers can't handle 1000 emails in one batch, so this would need to be lower.

 - `--min-contact-id` and `--max-contact-id` allows the separation of email sending by smaller chunks, by specifying contact ID ranges.
 If those ranges won't overlap, this allows you to run several broadcast commands in parallel.